June marks the start of the 2018 World Cup, and as usual there are several African nations participating.

 Mind you, we haven’t quite reached the point at which official predictions, final odds, and detailed match analyses will be coming out.
 Teams are still finalizing their rosters, and with major European competitions still wrapping up as well the football world hasn’t entirely turned its attention to Russia yet.
 When that time comes you’ll see writers and bookmakers digging in deep.
 Keep an eye on top football writers and publications for in-depth analysis, and mind the casino platforms for betting odds.
 These sites are known for an enormous variety of games these days, but some of them still stay very up-to-date on major sporting competitions as well.

 For now, though, we can look at each team’s path through the tournament and make at least vague forecasts as to their respective chances to advance to the knockout stages.
+Fans can also keep up with the action by streaming the World Cup online with a VPN.

 Egypt is in a very interesting position.
 Behind emerging superstar Mohamed Salah, who is leading the English Premier League in goals scored, this is a strong side, ranked in the top 15 in one power ranking of the World Cup teams.
 By virtue of pure quality, the Egyptians should advance behind Uruguay in Group A. However, with Russia also in the group it’s tough to know what to expect.
 The host nation always gets a boost, so though Russia is one of the field’s weaker teams, it won’t go down easily.
 Expect two of those three teams – Russia, Egypt, and Uruguay – to advance (with Saudi Arabia left out from the group).